 - Tickets for HOP events may be purchased by account transfer, just make a special request when you go to purchase them, being sure to provide the HOP with the SIPS Account number.
 You may pick up tickets from the HOP Box Office.
-Movie tickets must be paid for with a Cash Advance.

 Guidelines for Procard Use

 - Make sure that you have completed the authorization form prior to taking the ProCard.

 - Purchases should not exceed $100 unless you have received prior written approval.

 - When you use the card, make sure you are given both the itemized receipt and the credit card slip.

 - If you lose or do not obtain a receipt, it is your responsibility to return to the store and request a copy (usually the store can give you a duplicate).